 Keep reading to find out specific, everyday health care questions that RTLS can help answer.

 Questions From Nurses

 RTLS automates part of a nurse's responsibilities and enables them to focus on what matters most, their patients.
 Below are a few specific questions nurses may ask that RTLS in hospitals can answer.

 1. Where Is My Patient?

 Many hospital campuses are large, with different departments located on different floors.
-A patient may be taken to another location for x-rays or for diagnostic testing and without RTLS, their nurse would have no insight into their current location within the hospital.
+A patient may be taken to another location for x-rays or for diagnostic testing and without RTLS, their nurse would have no insight into their schedule or location within the hospital.
 RTLS solutions offer room-level locating that enables staff to easily pinpoint whether a sensor and therefore patient or asset, is within the confines of a specific room.
 By giving each patient a wearable, unintrusive sensor, RTLS accurately records and updates their location in real-time.

 If the patient happens wander from where they should be, the system instantly records that movement and can send an alert notification to staff.
 The system provides hospital staff with a reliable and completely accurate record of the patient's location.
 Using RTLS to locate patients enables nurses to be more efficient when making their rounds and provide an extra layer of protection for patients.

 Hospitals can be hectic, and nurses are overworked making it easy for details to get lost in the shuffle.
 With RTLS, nurses save precious time and no longer have to search for a patient in need.
 Instead, they can consult the RTLS system records to quickly locate the patient.